akashmodak97/Competitive-Coding-and-Interview-Problems/README.md

 76. Merge Sorted Linked List
 77. Linked List K Reverse
 78. Even After Odd LL
-79. Kth Element from The Last
+79. Kth Element from The Last In A LL
+80. Cycle Detection And Removal In A Linked List

 # Interview Bit
 1. Max Sum Contiguous Subarray